bluelightspirit/stocksim/README.md

 Press "URL", select a directory and take note of that directory, then click the popup text box and in it, type in or paste "https://github.com/bluelightspirit/ConsoleApplication1" then after it is typed in, Press "Clone" at the bottom like this:

 ![image](https://github.com/user-attachments/assets/4b24fea1-6452-473f-b3f8-91b8040b2aaf)

+## NEW STEPS

+Navigate to the directory you cloned with the note you have.
+Open that folder, which should have ConsoleApplication1.sln in it.
+Once you are in the folder that has this file, open the x64 folder.
+Then, open the Release folder.
+Finally, run ConsoleApplication1.exe - this will work versus running it in Visual Studio consistently in my tests.

+## The setup below will not work
+#### ... unless you try to mess with Visual Studio built files.
+Certain files allow the program to compile on my (bluelightspirit) computer without errors and without showing the old version of the code.
+Visual Studio is extremely picky.
+For a guess, I tried to read some of the files such as .suo in the .vs directory.
+Some directories may be vital for the program to run... and I've gotten the program to compile with that .suo file in the same directory shared through OneDrive.
+Cloning from GitHub though?
+Gives me an old version of the simulator.
+Why?
+Well, maybe one day I (bluelightspirit) can find out after taking Operating Systems...

 After that, press "File" at the top left, hover over "Open", then press "Project/Solution..."